- What is OAuth Token authentication?

 Your Instagram Business account isn't connected to a Facebook business page.

 To get data from your Instagram Business account it needs to be connected to a Facebook Business Page.
 If you need help, ask the administrator of your company’s Facebook account.
 For more information, check out this Instagram article.

 6. How do I re-authorize an expired OAuth token?

 You'll need valid credentials to re-authorize a token.
 Note also that some APIs require you to log into the service account when re-authorizing.

 To re-authorize an expired OAuth token:

-- Click your Account Name (located at the bottom of the left navigation sidebar) and then click Account or Settings.
+- Click your Account Name (located at the bottom of the left navigation sidebar) and select Account > Connected Accounts.